weirlab/Shawanah-Notebook/README.md

 #To make a figure, you can plot histograms in Excel or the program of your choice.

-## REPEAT LANDSCAPE FOR MOWA_IF09D02
-#set up environment, obtaining TE library and genome sequence
-mkdir ~/MOWA_IF09D02/RepeatMasker
-cd  ~/MOWA_IF09D02/RepeatMasker

-#Now get a copy of your repeat library and genome into this folder.

-cp  ~/MOWA_IF09D02/repeat_library/MOWA_IF09D02_repeat_library_withFicalbUracya.lib .
-cp ~/MOWA_IF09D02/genome/MOWA_IF09D02.fasta .

-#Now make a conda environment

-conda create --name RepeatMasker conda activate RepeatMasker conda install -c bioconda repeatmasker

-#Run repeatmasker

-conda activate RepeatMasker
-#RepeatMasker
-time RepeatMasker -no_is -lib MOWA_IF09D02_repeat_library_withFicalbUracya.lib -dir .
-MOWA_IF09D02.fasta -pa 23 -s -a -inv -gccalc -xsmall > MOWA_IF09D02_rmask.log #slow search, more sensitive
-#done

-less MOWA_IF09D02_rmask.log

-#Now, we can parse the results of RepeatMasker.

-#In these commands, you should change "1089534386" to be the length of your genome without Ns (which is reported by the RepeatMasker .tbl output file at the top)

-#requires perl with bio::SeqIO
-export PERLBREW_ROOT=/opt/perl5 #perlbrew will be installed in opt /opt/perl5/bin/perlbrew switch perl-5.30.0 #A sub-shell is launched with perl-5.30.0 as the activated perl.
-Run 'exit' to finish it.

-#redefine GENOME now

-#parse the out file to find amount of DNA masked
-time perl /home/0_PROGRAMS/Parsing-RepeatMasker-Outputs/parseRM.pl -i MOWA_IF09D02.fasta.out -p -g 1089534386 -r MOWA_IF09D02_repeat_library_withFicalbUracya.lib -v

-#parse the align file to make landscape graph
-time perl /home/0_PROGRAMS/Parsing-RepeatMasker-Outputs/parseRM.pl -i MOWA_IF09D02.fasta.align -g 1089534386 -r MOWA_IF09D02_repeat_library_withFicalbUracya.lib -m 0.0033 -l 100,1 -v
-#done

 ## REPORTABLE DATA FROM REPEAT LANDSCAPE:
 In the paper, I am reporting the fraction of the genome masked by each repeat class/family.
 To turn bp in fraction, I am using the length of the genome with runs of N's removed (since these do not represent real sequence that could be masked).
 This is conveniently reported in "$GENOME".fasta.tbl produced by repeatmasker: total length: 1112597196 bp (1089534386 bp excl N/X-runs).
 Then, I am using the parsed file from Parsing-RepeatMasker-Outputs/parseRM.pl to get number of basepairs masked by each family and class of repeat.
 All the unknowns are lumped into one number so to get the unknowns for LTR vs LINE I just subtract the identified LTR/LINE families from their respective totals to get the unknowns for each class.
 The other libraries use a different classification system using the name ERV3 instead of ERVL and ERV2 instead of ERVK so a I am adding those two values together for those two families.

+### SEQUENCING STATS:

+#need to have conda installed.
+Install it the same way you did on Ramphocelus (see previous instructions at EDTA step) except intoall it into the directory /home/0_PROGRAMS/BIOD98_conda/"$USER" (define the variable USER).
+The .sh file for installing it can already be found in /home/0_PROGRAMS/BIOD98_conda

+conda create --name multiqc
+conda activate multiqc
+conda install -c bioconda multiqc cd /home/0_BIOD98_GENOMES1/QC_reports multiqc ./*MGWA_VELO045* -n MGWA_VELO045_multiqc #for HETH, you will need to redefine GENOME using CAGU instead of HETH because of how the files are named here.

+#Now you can check out the "$GENOME"_multiqc .html file that will be produced.
+Get it onto your personal computer using Filezilla and take a look at the results.
+Is there anything you would put in your report?
+Any figures you like?

+#P.S.
+It is very normal to get various warnings about adapter content, overrepresented sequences, and GC content, but that does not mean that the data is necessarily bad.

+## GC CONTENT:
+GOAL:Activity: calculate GC content (%G or C vs A or T) in sliding window across the genome

+#first, make a folder to work in
+mkdir ~/MGWA_VELO045/GC_content
+cd ~/MGWA_VELO045/GC_content

+#load the correct perl environment
+export PERLBREW_ROOT=/opt/perl5 #perlbrew will be installed in opt /opt/perl5/bin/perlbrew switch perl-5.30.0 #A sub-shell is launched with perl-5.30.0 as the activated perl.
+Run 'exit' to finish it.

+#now run the program!
+time perl /home/0_PROGRAMS/GC_content_in_sliding_window/GC_content.pl --fasta ./MGWA_VELO045.fasta --window 10000 --step 100

+OUTPUT:
+real	0m8.480s
+user	0m0.151s
+sys	0m0.012s

+cp ../genome/MGWA_VELO045.fasta .
+time perl /home/0_PROGRAMS/GC_content_in_sliding_window/GC_content.pl --fasta ./MGWA_VELO045.fasta --window 10000 --step 100

+#If you keep getting some scaffold fail, you could try this, to split all the scaffolds apart and then run each separately
+#This may cause issues later on if you are missing data on some of the scaffolds so beware

+conda create -n fasplit
+conda activate fasplit
+conda install -c bioconda ucsc-fasplit faSplit byname MGWA_VELO045.fasta .

+mv ./MGWA_VELO045.fasta garbage
+find ./*.fasta | parallel time perl /home/0_PROGRAMS/GC_content_in_sliding_window/GC_content.pl --fasta {1}.fasta --window 10000 --step 100

+#If it fails with an error about dividing by zero, that could mean that it encountered a window with NO G or C. You can try to get around this by increasing the window size

+OUTPUT:

+#Let's make a very simple plot in R to view the results.
+This as a placeholder skeleton which must be edited depending on the format of the output files.

+R
+library(ggplot2)

+#load data
+scaffold <- read.table("anteater700.fasta_0.GC_content")
+scaffold <- as.data.frame(scaffold)

+#now you can plot it (but will not work on Ramphocelus node)
+plot(scaffold)